Concept testing, the survey for optimal decision-making

 A concept test can be used to choose the packaging of a new product for a brand hesitating between several options and wishing to optimise its sales.
 This was the case for a major dairy brand that wanted to test 7 different packaging options.
 Episto conducted a monadic test on 700 respondents in 3 days.
 One different product package was shown to a population of 100 respondents in order to compare the results for each option and identify the one with the best impact on consumers.
 Result: a new packaging in the dairy shelves!

-How can companies benefit from concept testing?
+How can businesses benefit from concept testing?

 Concept testing can be beneficial in a number of ways.